detmir/koa-mock-proxy/docs/workingModes.md

 Server can work in the following modes:

 1. `record`.
-Server proxy requests to the `targetUrl` and save responses to file.
+Server proxies requests to the `targetUrl` and saves responses to file.
 2. `replay`.
-Server read response from file.
-If there are no matching file, 404 error.
+Server reads response from file.
+If there are no matching files, 404 error.
 3. `replayOrProxy`.
-Server read response from file.
-If there are no matching file, go to `targetUrl`.
+Server reads response from file.
+If there are no matching files, go to `targetUrl`.
 4. `proxy`.
-Server just proxy to the `targetUrl`
+Server just proxies to the `targetUrl`

 Mode is determined by:
 1. `mode` param to mockProxy middleware